adamnemecek/Genesis/README.md

 - Swift programming
 - Metal based
 - Will experiment use of SceneKit for the 3D UI elements
-- Use ARKit ro allow advanced 3D Scene Note Tacking
+- Use ARKit to allow 3D Scene Note Tacking

 ## Functionnal/Technical Specification